turingschool-examples/frontend-mod-1-prework/day_7/high_level.md

 Checkerboard High Level Notes

-1. Create a checkerboard class with a parameter of numbers
+1. Create a checkerboard class with a parameter of boardsize
-2. Ensure the number is an integer (no negative numbers or decimals for a checkerboard!)
+2. Ensure the boardsize is an integer (no negative numbers or decimals for a checkerboard!)
 3. Create a loop that adds rows of "X" and " " with odd rows having the X first and even rows having a " " first and repeat this based on the number input by the user
-4. Create a variable game1 = new Checkerboard (4) then game1.create() to ensure the code works
+4. Create a variable game1 = new Checkerboard (4) then game1.() to ensure the code works